GOLF INSTRUCTION AND TRAINING COURSES

 Two Camera Set-up

 If you have two cameras, set each as described above, turn both cameras on so that the same swing is recorded simultaneously for the down the line view and the front view.
 Then you will have a video on each camera.
-Place the videos in appropriate files.
+Place the videos in appropriate computer files.
+(We use one high-speed camera that has a max frame rate of 1000 fps, although a 240 fps provides much better picture and resolution.)

 Ball Flight

 When taking video of your golf swing for a swing analysis this type of golf ball provides a very good ball flight track that can be seen in the video.
-These balls also allow you to tape the swing and ball flight at home without setting up at a golf driving range.
+These balls also allow you to video the swing and ball flight at home without setting up at a golf driving range.
+(It is often too difficult to see the actual ball flight when shooting video at a driving range.)

-You will typically need about 125 to 150 feet of range for your shots with the typical wiffle-style golf ball.
+You typically only need about 125 to 150 feet of range for your shots with the typical wiffle-style golf ball.
 Be sure to use reasonable precautions whenever practicing or striking any golf ball.

 It is best to set up your shot such that it is either directly into any wind that may be blowing, or directly in line with the wind.
 A headwind wind will accentuate any flaw in your swing.
 A moderate or strong side wind might cause movement of the ball that is not due to your swing.